 Today Tacton is headquartered in Stockholm, Sweden, with customers and resellers across the globe.

 We’re proud of our customer roster – and of results they’ve achieved with our technology.
-Many are leading industrial manufacturers – companies like GE Healthcare, Siemens, ABB, Scania, Aker, and Alfa Laval.
+Many are leading industrial manufacturers – companies like GE Healthcare, Siemens, ABB, Scania and Aker.
 We work closely with all our customers, large and small, to help them revolutionize their processes, to grow, and to become more competitive.

 Our company is founded on innovative research and collaborative thinking, and we are just as dedicated to advancing the field of configuration today as we were back then.
 The engineers and consultants at Tacton are among the best and most experienced in the world.

-Tacton is privately held and has 130 employees.
+Tacton is privately held and has over 200 employees.

-The name “Tacton” was the winning contribution to a competition in 1998 to name the company.
-The original idea for that contribution was Ευτακτικον (Eutaktikon – a possible translation of “configuration” into classical Greek; literally “the art of ordering/arranging well”).
-As that was a bit too long, it was shortened to Τακτον and anglicised to Tacton, which means “that which is ordered/arranged”.
-Note that it is unrelated to the Latin morpheme tact- as in “tactile” (< tangere, meaning “to touch”), but has the same root as the word “tactics” (< τακτικον).
+The name “Tacton” was the winning entry in a competition to name the company in 1998.
+The original idea for the contribution was Ευτακτικον (Eutaktikon – a possible translation of “configuration” into classical Greek; literally “the art of ordering/arranging well”).
+Since that was a bit of a mouthful, it was shortened to Τακτον and anglicised to Tacton, which means “that which is ordered/arranged”.
+The word is unrelated to the Latin morpheme tact- as in “tactile” (< tangere, meaning “to touch”), but has the same root as the word “tactics” (< τακτικον).

 Derivation: τακτον (n. adj.) < τακτος (m. adj.) < ταττω (to order/arrange)